Activist fund Barington pushes for change at Chico's, again

 While Mitarotonda praised Molly Langenstein, who was named chief executive last year, he said he wants the board to look at strategic alternatives, "that will unlock the tremendous value we see in the Soma brand in light of the pace of recovery at the Chico’s and WHBM (White House Black Market) brands."

-Chico's stock price closed at $5.38 on Friday and has surged 238% since January.
+Chico's stock price jumped 6.88% on Monday to $5.75, and has surged more than 240% since January.
 The last time Mitarotonda was involved, he forecast that with changes, the stock price could trade closer to $27 a share.

 ((svea.herbst@thomsonreuters.com; +617 856 4331; Reuters Messaging: svea.herbst.thomsonreuters.com@reuters.net))